-Paro, a beautiful valley in Bhutan, is one of the most attractive tourist destinations of this mountenous country.
+Paro, a beautiful valley in Bhutan, is one of the most attractive tourist destinations in this mountainous country.

 One of the most beautiful of Bhutan's valleys, it was also historically the centre of two of the most important trade routes to Tibet.

-Paro can be reached easily by road from India through the Jaigaon - Phuentsholing boarder.
+Paro can be reached easily by road from India through the Jaigaon - Phuentsholing border.
 The distance between Phuentsholing and Paro is about 175 km and takes about 6 hours.
-The only international airport of Bhutan is also located here.
-This airport is connected with Major Indian cities such as New Delhi, Guwahati, Bagdogra and Kolkata as well as neighbouring country capitals such as Kathmandu in Nepal and Dhaka in Bangladesh.
+The only international airport in Bhutan is also located here.
+This airport is connected with Major Indian cities such as New Delhi, Guwahati, Bagdogra, and Kolkata as well as neighbouring country capitals such as Kathmandu in Nepal and Dhaka in Bangladesh.
 The town is a few kilometres north of the Airport

 Distance from Paro to other places

-From Paro to Thimphu - 65 kms - 1 hour
+From Paro to Thimphu - 65 km - 1 hour

-From Paro to Haa - 65 kms - 2 hours
+From Paro to Haa - 65 km - 2 hours

 Sightseeing at Paro